 Teachers shall be paid at this rate for each full hour of time outside the defined school day during which they participate in approved activities.
-In addition, they shall be paid one half (1⁄2) the amount of this rate for each additional full thirty (30) minutes worked.
+In addition, they shall be paid one half ($\frac{1}{2}$) the amount of the full hourly rate of pay for each additional full thirty (30) minutes worked.